epensinger/curriculum/computerCodingEssentials/unitPlanning.md

 ### Essential Understandings
 - understand the difference between floating point numbers and integers in python
 - use all 7 mathematical operators in python correctly, following the order of operations.
-- python documentation is the best first reference.
 ### Essential Questions
 - how are complex mathematical equations represented by plain text in python?